stolostron/bootstrap-ks/iks/README.md

 ## IKS

-This module can be used to install dependencies for IKS provisioning (the `ibmcloud` cli), provision an IKS/ROKS cluster, and destroy an IKS/ROKS cluster provisioned using this utility.
+This module can be used to install dependencies for IBM Cloud Kubernetes Service (IKS) and IBM Red Hat Openshift Kubernetes Service (ROKS) provisioning (the `ibmcloud` cli), provision an IKS/ROKS cluster, and destroy an IKS/ROKS cluster provisioned using this utility.

 ### Getting Started
 *Optionally* run install.sh, this only works on MacOS and Fedora-based Linux instances.